Collections & Services

 MeLCatMichigan Electronic Library Catalog is available to all Jordan Valley District Library patrons.
 There are hundreds of libraries in MeLCat with millions of materials to request.
 Many materials including DVD & VHS movies.
 CD music and books are available at no cost to library patrons.
 Items patron request will be delivered to the library within days.
 Patrons must use their library card to request materials and their account has to be clear of outstanding fines.

-Literacy Lab/MichworksThe literacy lab in collaboration with Northwest Michigan Council of Governments and MichWorks is located in the lower level of the library.
+Literacy Lab/MichworksThe literacy lab in collaboration with Northwest Networks and MichWorks is located in the lower level of the library.
 They may be contacted at (231) 536 7898.

 LIBRARY gift cardGive a LIBRARY gift card to someone who would use library services.
 Cards are sold in $5 increments purchased at the library.
 The gift card is good for the following services:

 Cards must be turned in at the library by December first annually to receive credit on account.

 - Reuseable library bags

 - Replacement library cards